openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Destroy an ofTexture instance.

+ofTexture keeps a reference count for the internal OpenGL texture ID.
-The internal GL texture ID is only rleased if this is the last texture using it.
+Thus, the texture ID is only released if there are no additional references to the internal texture ID.